Amy Pond: Reception

-Gillan has won over six awards up to date for playing the role of Amy Pond.
-In 2010 she won Cosmopolitan 'Women of the Year' Award.
+Gillan has won over six awards to date for playing the role of Amy Pond.
+In 2010 she won a Cosmopolitan 'Women of the Year' Award.
 In 2011 Gillan won an SFX Award, a TV Choice Award, and in 2012 she won at the National Television Awards.
 In an online poll, with 3,000 participants, taken in late 2010, Amy Pond was listed as the fifth most popular companion.